 Baggage and air cargo handlers load and unload baggage, air mail, and air express and air cargo shipments for passengers.
 They must be both careful and precise in the handling and placement of baggage.
 Handlers must sort and stack baggage in the underside of the airplane, positioning luggage accordingly so that different groups of passengers will have access to their luggage at different destinations.
 Baggage handling involves heavy lifting and is a physically demanding occupation.
 There is little room for error as a baggage and air cargo handler.
 Baggage service agents assist passengers with delayed, lost, or damaged luggage.

 Aircraft fuelers, along with drivers, operate fueling equipment.
-Fuel truck drivers transport the aviation fuel to the waiting aircraft, and the fueler then climbs onto the wings of the plane with a hose and fills it with fuel.
+Fuel truck drivers transport the aviation fuel to the waiting aircraft, and the fueler then climbs onto the wings of the plane (or for some planes, maneuvers under the wing) with a hose and fills it with fuel.
 Workers in this occupation need to be agile and able to work under deadline pressure.

 Food service workers prepare meals that are served during flights.
 They follow set recipes to prepare the food, and they make sure they have the correct number of serving dishes for each flight.
 Food service workers place the food in containers for pickup, and also clean dirty dishes.
 Other food service workers are employed in airport restaurants and bars.

 Operations agents ensure that the flight process runs smoothly for both passengers and employees.
 They keep track of the number of passengers and pieces of luggage.
 Operations agents communicate information to and from pilots, ground crews, and aircraft fuelers.
 If a flight is overbooked, operations agents must make decisions to remedy the situation and keep passengers calm.

 All ground service workers must be efficient, precise, and timely in their work.
 Their preparation and attention to detail makes the flight process enjoyable and safe for those aboard the aircraft.